2.1.3 Second Quantization#

 Prompts

 • Why do boson operators satisfy commutation relations while fermion operators satisfy anticommutation relations?
-How does each algebra enforce the correct quantum statistics?
+How does each algebra enforce correct quantum statistics?

-• What is boson enhancement?
-If you apply \(\hat{b}^\dagger\) to a state with \(n\) bosons, why is the amplitude \(\sqrt{n+1}\) and what physical phenomenon does this explain?
+• If you apply \(\hat{b}^\dagger\) to a state with \(n\) bosons, why is the amplitude \(\sqrt{n+1}\), and what physical phenomenon does this describe?

 Lecture Notes#